 This everyday isolation works two ways: not only do the well tend to avoid the dying, but the dying often collude in their isolation…Such isolation compounds the terror.

 Precision of language is fundamental to our connection and communion with one another.
-Novelist Doris Lessing wrote something rather brilliant (about cats but never mind) and how she sits down to be with them, to cross the divide that separates them.
+Novelist Doris Lessing wrote something rather brilliant (about cats, but still) and how she sits down to be with them, to cross the divide that separates them.